 Town government must work for all residents.
-After decades of one-party rule in Pittsford, the time is now for representation that’s committed to being inclusive.
+The time is now for representation that’s committed to being inclusive.
 That means more community forums, citizen committees, and wider access to volunteer board service.
 That's how Pittsford residents can participate in community life in more meaningful ways.

-Well-maintained roads, sidewalks, trails, and bike paths keep our community safe and improve home values.
-Our town’s Active Transportation Plan should be viewed as a commitment, not an experiment.
-It is the starting point for ongoing improvements that will deliver long-term, quality of life value to Pittsford residents.
+Well-maintained roads, sidewalks, trails, and bike paths keep our community safe, active and connected.
+They also improve home values.
+Our town’s Active Transportation Plan is a commitment to ongoing improvements that will deliver long-term, quality of life value to Pittsford residents.